How to transform your Angular 6+ app into a PWA

 You may see some errors regarding the app not running over HTTPS.
 Don't worry, that's only because it's running locally.

-On Chrome, you may also see the option to install the app appear in the URL bar:
+On Chrome/Edge, you may also see the option to install the app appear in the URL bar:

 After this, the app should already open on a separate window, and show up on your OS's installed apps list!